What is the legal definition of domestic abuse in Louisiana?

-- any other offense (physical or non-physical) crime in Louisiana, which you can access on the Louisiana Legislature website - however, “negligent injury” and “defamation” are not considered to be an offense for these purposes.
-We list many possible crimes on our Crimes page as well.1
+- any other crime (“offense”) in Louisiana, whether it’s physical or non-physical, which you can access on the Louisiana Legislature website - however, “negligent injury” and “defamation” are not considered to be an offense for these purposes.2

 What types of protective orders are there?
 How long do they last?

 There are three types of protective orders:

 Emergency Temporary Restraining Orders: If you are in need of emergency protection outside of regular court hours, the court may grant you an emergency temporary restraining order if there is an “immediate and present danger of abuse.”
 The judge must consider any and all past history of abuse, or threats of abuse, in determining whether or not there is an immediate and present danger of abuse.
 (There is no requirement that the abuse itself be recent, immediate, or present.)
 If you are issued this order, it will only be good until the close of the next business day that the court is open.
 For the protection to remain in effect, you must go to court before the close of the next business day to request a temporary restraining order and/or a protective order.1

 Temporary Restraining Orders: When you go to court to file for a long-term protective order, you can also ask for a temporary restraining order (TRO).
 The court may issue you a TRO during an ex parte hearing without the abuser present if there is an “immediate and present danger of abuse.”
 The judge must consider any and all past history of abuse, or threats of abuse, in determining whether or not there is an immediate and present danger of abuse.
 (There is no requirement that the abuse itself be recent, immediate, or present.)
 As soon as a TRO is issued, the abuser will be notified that you have an order against him/her.
 The court will give you a date, usually within 21 days, for a full court hearing where you and the abuser each have a chance to be present and tell your sides of the story.2